equityengage/BP-Moderation/readme.md

 # UCPT Labs Update
 ## Updating this older plug-in for use as a UCPT Labs project.

 Please note, this is a plug-in that was previously available that is being updated for better compatibility with the UCPT framework.
 At this time, this is a UCPT Labs project, which means that it is NOT ready for production.
-Use at your own discretion, and understand that we have not yet fully reviewed this code, merely made it function with the UCPT framework on our demo installation.
+Use at your own discretion, and understand that we have not yet fully reviewed this code, but merely made it function with the UCPT framework on our demo installation.

 NOTICE - OUTSIDE OF THE SCOPE OF PILOTS